 Quinoa Tabbouleh Salad

-For this recipe, you will need to finely chop all the fresh veggies and herbs.
+For this recipe, you will need eight ingredients.
+Plus, they need to be finely chopped, or minced, to create this amazing quinoa tabbouleh salad with all fresh veggies and herbs.

 - healthy grain, cooked quinoa